 Download our resource

 Further research is needed on autistic transgender experiences.
-GMA advocates for more research into autistic adults’ experiences, and for this to be developed by or in collaboration with autistic researchers and autistic communities, including those who are rainbow and transgender.
+GMA advocates for more research into autistic adults’ experiences, and for this to be developed by or in collaboration with autistic researchers and autistic populations, including those who are rainbow and transgender.

 Facebook Groups and Pages: